 Blood pressure is the force applied by the blood over the inner walls of the arteries.
 Although the average blood pressure for a person remains constant, it shows minor fluctuations throughout the day—declining while relaxing and momentarily increasing while being excited or under stress.
-An increase in the resting blood pressure can scar, stiffen, or harden the arteries.
-Read more: Blood Pressure Chart: Reading by Age Article
+An increase in resting blood pressure can scar, stiffen, or harden the arteries.
+Read more: Blood Pressure Readings: Ranges, Normal, High, Low Article

 Multimedia: Slideshows, Images & Quizzes

 What Is High Blood Pressure (Hypertension)?
 Symptoms, Treatments

 What causes high blood pressure (hypertension)?
 What is normal blood pressure?
 Know the warning signs and symptoms of high blood...

 Low Blood Pressure (Hypotension): Symptoms, Signs, Causes

 What is low blood pressure (hypotension)?
 Explore low blood pressure causes, symptoms, and signs.
 Discover what is considered low...